MTSWebServices/onetl/docs/connection/db_connection/greenplum/prerequisites.rst

           },
       )

-  But this may fail if Hadoop cluster node hostname cannot be resolved from Greenplum segment side.
+  This may require configuring DNS on each Greenplum segment to properly resolve Hadoop node hostname → some IP.

   More details can be found in `official documentation <https://docs.vmware.com/en/VMware-Greenplum-Connector-for-Apache-Spark/2.3/greenplum-connector-spark/options.html#server.usehostname>`_.

-* Set specific network interface to get IP address from:
+* Set network interface name to get IP address from:

   .. code-block:: python